arcade-framework/mapping-sacd-sdlc/README.md

 We present on this page the supplementary material regarding the paper: Incremental Development of Safety Cases: a Mapping Study.
 Paper published at [34th Brazilian Symposium on Software Engineering, SBES 2020](https://cbsoft2020.imd.ufrn.br/sbes.php).

+This article is part of the ARCADE Framework research project: <https://arcade-framework.github.io/>

 ### Authors

 Camilo Almendra, Carla Silva, and Jéssyka Vilela.